shannonroivas/shannonroivas.github.io/index.md

 ## Teaching & Mentorship
 I have served as a course instructor, independent research advisor, and adjunct faculty at Arizona State University and Rio Salado College.

-Select mentorship projects (undergraduate and graduate) include:
+Previous mentorship projects (undergraduate and graduate) include:
 - _“Ecological and social pressures shape chimpanzee nest site selection”_
 - _“Maternity leave in female chimpanzees: Social responses to the constraints of motherhood”_
 - _“Mothers’ presence is associated with riskier aggression in female chimpanzees”_